-Google Flights shows you price trends and how your date of travel could affect the cost of your ticket.
-Plus, it allows you to track the prices of a route, so you can jump on low prices when they pop up!
+This site shows you price trends and how your date of travel could affect the cost of your ticket.
+Plus, it allows you to track the prices of a route, so you can jump on low prices when they pop up.
 These features make Google Flights a great tool to help you feel confident that the price you’re getting is a good deal.

-Hot Tip: You can earn frequent flyer miles on flights booked through an OTA, but you might not earn miles towards elite status.
+Hot Tip: You can earn frequent flyer miles on flights booked through an OTA, but you might not earn miles toward elite status.

-CheapOair can have expensive booking fees.
-For a coach ticket, the fees can be up to $35.
-However, once you read the fine print, you’ll see they can actually be as high as $100!
+This site might not be as cheap as you would think.
+That’s because it can charge expensive “agency fees.”
+For most flights, the fees can be up to $35; however, once you read the fine print, you’ll see they can actually be as high as $200 per ticket!

 Hopper is an app that tries to predict the right time to buy a flight.
-They claim using their app can save you up to 40%. on flights.
+It claims that using its app can save you up to 40% on flights.
 The simple interface and color-coded map show you the cheapest and most expensive times to fly to your chosen destination.

 You can also set up alerts to watch the prices for your specific dates or watch a whole month if you have flexible travel plans.